microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 ### Input.Format

 Configures the input format for when a string is passed in as a target object.
 By default, strings are just treated as raw text.
-However when set strings can be read as YAML or JSON and converted to an object.
+However, when set strings can be read as YAML or JSON and converted to an object.

 When using `Invoke-PSRule` and `Test-PSRuleTarget` the `-Format` parameter will override any value set in configuration.